c [dot] a [dot] zednik [at] tue [dot] nl

 Eindhoven University of Technology

-Before arriving in Eindhoven I was based at the Philosophy-Neuroscience-Cognition program at the University of Magdeburg, and prior to that, at the Institute of Cognitive Science at the University of Osnabrück.
-I received my PhD from the Indiana University Cognitive Science Program, after receiving a Master's degree in Philosophy of Mind from the University of Warwick and a Bachelor's degree in Computer Science and Philosophy from Cornell University.
+Before arriving in Eindhoven, I was based at the Philosophy-Neuroscience-Cognition program at the University of Magdeburg, and prior to that, at the Institute of Cognitive Science at the University of Osnabrück.
+I received my PhD from the Indiana University Cognitive Science program, after receiving a Master's degree in philosophy of mind from the University of Warwick and a Bachelor's degree in computer science and philosophy from Cornell University.

 ☞ See my Google Scholar profile for citation metrics.